mechmotum/mechmotum.github.io/content/pages/jobs.rst

 LibreTexts System Administrator Asst
 ------------------------------------

-Apply via `Aggie Job Link <https://icc.ucdavis.edu/find/resources/ajl>`.
+Apply via `Aggie Job Link`_.

-Aggie Job Link Specifier: STDT4 - LibreTexts System Administrator Asst (MAE) (845989)
+Aggie Job Link Specifier: STDT4 - LibreTexts_ System Administrator Asst (MAE) (845989)

 Job Function: Student Worker

-Job Purpose: To assist Dr. Jason K. Moore in setting up and maintaining computational cloud services for the LibreTexts project.
+Job Purpose: To assist Dr. Jason K. Moore in setting up and maintaining computational cloud services for the LibreTexts_ project.

 Job Description:

-The assistant will work on purchasing, setting up, and maintaining a cluster of compute nodes to run Binder, Thebelab, and JupyterHub to support the LibreTexts project.
+The assistant will work on purchasing, setting up, and maintaining a cluster of compute nodes to run Binder_, Thebelab, and Jupyter_Hub to support the LibreTexts_ project.
 They will be part of a team of system administrator assistants working on the various related tasks.
 The assistant will develop scripts, documentation, and support various open source projects as needed.
 The student